-For the purpose of this Performance Report, WebSitePulse as usual measures not only the performance of the websites home pages, but measures a complete web transaction representative for the end users' interactions with a website as well.
+The 2018 Tax season is over now and we have finished monitoring 12 of the most popular tax e-filing websites for our 2018 Tax Season Report.
+For the purpose of this Performance Report, WebSitePulse as usual measured not only the performance of the website home pages, but also measured a complete web transaction representative for the end users’ interactions with a website.

 The report measures Uptime and Response Time as the most important metrics for the availability and the reliability of any web-based operation, critical for the end users’ overall online experience.
 Measurements of the multi-step online transactions are made every 15 minutes, simultaneously from 3 different monitoring locations: Washington DC (US East Coast), San Francisco, CA (US West Coast) and Chicago, IL (US Central).

 The overall performance of most the monitored tax websites demonstrated their preparedness to meet the challenges of the expected heavier web traffic during the whole 2018 tax season.
 We have found out the daily average response time from all monitored websites was 13.039 sec.
 The daily average responses by locations are as follow:

 Comparing to the last year’s performance, the 3 leaders reduced their response time by average of 2.41 seconds while the slowest site this year performed on average 6 seconds slower than in 2017 tax season.

 The daily average uptime for the entire group of 12 websites for 2018 tax season was 98.732%.
 The daily average uptime by locations are as follow: